pinax/django-site-access/README.rst

 django-site-access
 -------------------

-``django-sites-access`` is an app to provide utilities via middleware to control access to your django site.
+``django-site-access`` is an app to provide utilities via middleware to control access to your django site.

 Documentation
 --------------

-The documentation for django-sites-access can be found at http://django-site-access.rtfd.org.
+The documentation for ``django-site-access`` can be found at http://django-site-access.rtfd.org.
 The Pinax documentation is available at http://pinaxproject.com/pinax/.